-1.3 Hydromodification Control vs. Flood Control
+1.3 Hydromodification Control and Flood Control

 Flood control and hydromodification control are inherently different in their objectives as well as methods of analysis.
-The objective of flood control is to prevent flood inundation and scour of property from high magnitude and rare storm events (e.g., the 100-year event).
-The objective of hydromodification management is to prevent excessive long-term erosion and deposition in natural channels for a range of channel flows that are typically much lower than flood design flow rates (e.g., from 10% of the 2-year storm to the 10-year storm event).
+The objective of flood control is to prevent flood inundation and scour of property from high magnitude and rare storm events (e.g., between the 10-year and 100-year event).
+The objective of hydromodification management is to prevent excessive long-term erosion and deposition in natural channels for a range of channel flows that are typically much lower than flood design flow rates (e.g., from 10% of the 2-year discharge to the 10-year discharge).

 While hydrologic analyses for flood control, such as those contained in the Ventura County Hydrology Manual (VCWPD, 2010), are based on evaluating the magnitude of one or a few large discrete events (on the order of hours to days), hydromodification analysis focuses on continuous simulations (spanning over several decades) which take into account both flow magnitude and duration.
-Because hydromodification analysis looks at both magnitude and duration of the long-term record, the large but rare events that are crucial to flood control can be relatively insignificant when considering sediment transport and changes in channel form.
-In fact, geomorphic research has found that for most stream channels, the most important range of flows from the perspective of affecting channel form are the relatively frequent flows that are contained primarily within the active channel and not the rare, high magnitude flows which exceed the rate of flow that can be contained in the normally wetter perimeter of the channel.
+Because hydromodification analysis looks at both magnitude and duration of the long-term record, the large but rare flowrates that are crucial to flood control can be relatively insignificant when considering sediment transport and changes in channel form.
+The most important range of flows from the perspective of affecting channel form are the relatively frequent flows that are contained primarily within the active channel and not the rare, high magnitude flows which exceed the rate of flow that can be contained in the normally wetter perimeter of the channel.

 Flows which create high enough shear stresses to initiate sediment transport within the channel and which occur frequently enough to have influence over long-term stream morphology are considered "geomorphically-significant" flows.
-To provide perspective on the timescales of interest, a peak storm event may result in a bed scour hole, which slowly fills in with sediment over days to months after the event takes place.
-But if the time scale considered for stream stability is on the order of several decades, then that scour hole may be a negligible perturbation on the overall record of channel form.
+To provide perspective on the timescales of interest, a peak storm discharge may contribute to a bed scour hole, which slowly fills in with sediment over days to months after the event takes place.
+But if the time scale considered for stream stability is on the order of several decades, then the contribution of the short duration peak discharge to that scour hole may be a negligible perturbation on the overall record of channel form.